dmsc/fastbasic/manual.md

   be left out) to define an array with integers from -32768 to 32767.

-  If the name _arr_ ends with a `$` symbol, this defines a string array, and you can't specify a type.
+  If the name _arr_ ends with a `$` or a '%' symbol, this defines a string array or floating point array respectively, in this case you can't specify a type.

-  The size of the array is the number of elements, the elements are numerated from 0, so that an array of size 10 holds values from 0 to 9.
+  The size of the array is the number of elements plus one, the elements are numerated from 0, so that an array dimensioned to 10 holds 11 values, from 0 to 10.

   You can `DIM` more than one array by separating the names with commas.